tweag/nickel/rfcs/007-bytecode-interpreter.md

 The dictionary part isn't necessarily represented as a proper hashtable, because this doesn't play well with [inline caching](https://en.wikipedia.org/wiki/Inline_caching).
-Because inline caching is so important in JavaScript's performance, V8 tries to avoid pure dynamic dictionaries.
-By default, initial properties are inlined as an array in the object's data, and a separate metadata structure - the `HiddenClass` - is used to map names to offsets. `HiddenClass`es are a sequence of transition from the initial state of the object (create empty object, insert property `a`, insert property `b`) and determines the layout of the object and how to access inline properties.
-The hypothesis behind inline caching is that the usage site of a properties - say `myparam.fooBar()` - often seems `myparam` values with the same `HiddenClass`, so the code can be specialized to fetch the property at a given offset.
-If the `HiddenClass` is different, the code falls back to a generic (and slow) access pattern.
+Because inline caching is so important for JavaScript's performance, V8 tries hard to avoid pure dynamic dictionaries.

+By default, initial properties are inlined as an array in the object's data, and a separate metadata structure - the `HiddenClass` - is used to map names to offsets. `HiddenClass`es are a sequence of transitions from the initial state of the object (create empty object, insert property `a`, insert property `b`) and determines the layout of the object and how to access inline properties.
+The hypothesis behind inline caching is that the usage site of a property - say `myparam.fooBar()` - often seems `myparam` values with the same `HiddenClass`, such that the code can be specialized to fetch the property at a given offset.
+If the `HiddenClass` happens to be different to the one of the cache, the code falls back to a generic (and slow) access pattern.

 However, the `HiddenClass` isn't free to maintain.
 Adding and removing properties requires to modify both the object and the `HiddenClass`.
 At some